Click0910/level-task/README.md

     -API
     -PostgresDB

-Everything is deployed in an isolated docker container. later in this document it will be explained the components and the architectural decision.
+Everything is deployed in isolated docker containers. later in this document it will be explained the components and the architectural decision.

 I've included a `variables.env`  file with dummy values strictly for demonstration purposes.